barumau/panlingue/eng/eske_i_jawabe.md

 #### Why is the letter X pronounced like SH?

-Pandunia follows the phonetic principle.
+Panlingue follows the phonetic principle.
 One letter represents exactly one sound, and one sound is written with exactly one letter.

 Traditionally there isn't any dedicated letter for /ʃ/ in the Latin